Skip to content

 The VKPP have published two ground-breaking reports that explore how policing understands the ‘voice of the victim’.
 This is the first known research project to hear directly from those working in policing, to know what helps or hinders them in prioritising, hearing and responding to it.

-Ian Critchley QPM - NPCC lead for Child Protection
+Ian Critchley QPM - former NPCC lead for Child Protection

-Dr Debbie Allnock - Head of VKPP Research and Review
+Dr Debbie Allnock - former Head of VKPP Research and Review

 Dr Debbie Allnock talks about why the Voice of the Victim project really matters.